-There were 14 child fatalities in vehicle crashes that involved inclement weather and/or driving at unsafe speeds for road conditions.
+There were 22 child fatalities in vehicle crashes that involved inclement weather and/or driving at unsafe speeds for road conditions.
 Educating teens on defensive driving can save lives.
 This includes education on how to drive in inclement weather or adverse road conditions; i.e., how to react to the vehicle skidding, sliding or hydroplaning; when to reduce speed, brake and/or let off the gas pedal when traveling on ice or snow covered bridges or roadways; or never driving through flooded roadways, etc.

 Distracted driving is any activity that takes a person's attention away from the task of driving, be it eating, changing a radio station or texting.
 As texting requires visual, manual and cognitive attention from the driver, it is by far the most alarming distraction.
 Currently, Missouri law bans all drivers, 21 and younger, from text messaging, and commercial drivers from texting or using handheld cell phones, while driving.
-While no drivers were known to be using their cell phones while they drove in 2020 child vehicle deaths, one driver was listed as being distracted.
+While no drivers were known to be using their cell phones while they drove in 2021 child vehicle deaths, eight drivers was listed as being distracted.

 Regulations alone cannot address teen driver safety.
 Graduated licensing for teen drivers and texting bans must be combined with education for both parents and teens about identified risks to teenage drivers, such as the dangers of underage drinking, speeding, inattention, distracted driving and low seatbelt use.
 Parents often believe their child would never participate in such foolish behaviors, but 46 percent of the high school participants in the 2019 Missouri Youth Risk Behavior Survey indicated that they had either texted or emailed while driving within the past 30 days of taking the survey (Missouri DHSS).
-Even more worrisome, 64 percent of the participants admitted to riding with a driver who had been drinking, and 4.2 percent of them said that they had driven while drinking within the same timeframe.
+Even more worrisome, 64 percent of teens had ridden with someone who was using a cell phone while driving.
+Sixteen percent of the participants admitted to riding with a driver who had been drinking, and 4.2 percent of them said that they had driven while drinking within the same timeframe.

 Seatbelts can reduce the risk of fatal motor vehicle injury by as much as 45 percent (Policy Impact, 2011).
-In 2020, there were 36 teenagers, age 15-17, that died in motor vehicle crashes; 12 were passengers, 21 were drivers and 1 was a pedestrian.
-Of the 33 teen driver and passenger deaths, 22 were known to be unrestrained at the time of the crash.
+In 2021, there were 39 teenagers, age 15-17, that died in motor vehicle crashes; 14 were passengers, 24 were drivers and 1 was a pedestrian.
+Of the 38 teen driver and passenger deaths, 21 were known to be unrestrained at the time of the crash.